How to Commission a Bronze Sculpture by Deran Wright

 Explain to your selected artist exactly what you want, as well as you are able.
-If you are not quite sure what you want, then the artist may need to visit the site, and your home, to get an idea of what your tastes are.
+If you are not quite sure what you want, then the artist may need to visit the site, or your home, to get an idea of what your tastes are.
 The artist may make sketches, or a small model, to ensure that there is a clear understanding of what is desired.
 Take as long as you need on this step... it's important you get it right.
 Agree on the size.
 Get out a tapemeasure, or a yardstick and double-check the size you want.
 Most people are not very good at estimating the size of things.
 And because it is a dark material, bronze appears to be smaller in person.

 To achieve a life-size sculpture it is customary to add ten or twenty percent to the original size.

 An experienced artist will be able to give you a firm figure for the final cost of the sculpture, and that should be all that you have to pay for the artwork.
 Usually, transportation to the site, and installation costs are not included.

 Each artist may have a different billing system, but most of the ones I am familiar with break the total cost into thirds.
 In my own practice you would be required to make a 1/3rd down payment to begin work on the sculpture.
 This amount is non-refundable.
 No more money is due until the original wax or clay sculpture is complete, and you (the client) are satisfied with the work.